ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Interesting to Know

 - Heracles is one of the most popular subjects in Classic and Western Art.
 He is almost always portrayed as a bearded muscular man with a club.
-He is also arguably the most recognizable heroic character on Greek travel souvenirs.
+He is arguably also the most recognizable heroic character on Greek travel souvenirs.

 - Like Perseus, Heracles, as Hercules, eventually became a constellation.